These no bake cashew banana chocolate chip bites are delicious for a quick snack. Keep them frozen and enjoy one straight from the freezer.

 - Once dough has firmed up, roll into small balls.

-- Keep frozen in freezer bag until ready to eat.
+- Keep frozen in a freezer safe plastic bag until ready to eat.

 Tell me something random you think about when working out?